JessicaSehrt/EDA_VR_biofeedback/README.md

 It was then migrated to Unity 2020.3.5f1 and integrated the signal processing from biosignals the biosignalplux EDA Sensor.
 The project is implemented to work with a HTC Vive Pro Eye, Version 2022.

-abstract = {This paper presents the results of a user study examining the impact of biofeedback awareness on the effectiveness of stress management, utilizing Electrodermal Activity (EDA) as the primary metric within an immersive Virtual Reality (VR).
-Employing a between-subjects design (N=30), we probed whether informing individuals of their capacity to manipulate the VR environment’s weather impacts their physiological stress responses.
+This research presents the results of a user study (N=30) examining the impact of biofeedback awareness on the effectiveness physiological interaction with Electrodermal Activity (EDA) as the primary metric within an immersive Virtual Reality (VR).
+We probed whether informing individuals of their capacity to manipulate the VR environment’s weather impacts their physiological stress responses.

 Our results indicate lower EDA levels of participants who were informed of their biofeedback control than those participants who were not informed about their biofeedback control.
 Interestingly, the participants who were informed about the control over the environment also manifested variations in their EDA responses.
 Participants who were not informed of their ability to control the weather showed decreased EDA measures until the end of the biofeedback phase.

-This study enhances our comprehension of the significance of awareness in biofeedback in immersive settings and its potential to augment stress management techniques.
+To motivate further investigations on the base of this research we provide the dataset including the Unity project and the log files.
+A detailled description of the study procedure and hardare integration can be found in the related dissertation (*doctoral thesis reference here*).
+Please feel free to contact me if you have any questions.

 ![Storm](https://github.com/user-attachments/assets/7e5f4a55-871a-4fb1-bd44-e6de122119d2)